SathyaBhat/sathyabh.at/content/2010-02-23-get-your-iphone-in-india-for-99-rs-4500-only.md

 <!--more-->

-_Note: This is something I had stored on_ [txtb.in][1]{#aptureLink_oJ6QnmJrj2}, _long, long ago.
+_Note: This is something I had stored on txtb.in long, long ago.
 I decided to post this because people keep saying the same old shit - 'its only 4k in US blah blah.
 This post was triggered by that guy <a href="https://www.facebook.com/profile.php?id=557145254" target="_blank">Pranav</a> ( 😛 ).
 Pranav - if you're trying to reject this -_

 > <div>
 >   <div>